djacoronel/Sleek-Launcher/README.md

 # Sleek Launcher
 This is just a simplistic launcher that is basically just an app drawer.
 Also meant as a learning opportunity in creating an android homescreen replacement type of app.

-Wasn't really able to focus on the architecture of the app that's why the the structure isn't that cohesive.
-Will work on code architecture over time.

-Long press settings icon to go into launcher settings.
-Tested only on marshmallow and up.
+Tested only on api 19 and up.

+Uses:
+- Kotlin
+- Dagger
+- Room Persistency Library

 <p>
   <img src="../master/screenshots/screen1.png" width="250"/>
   <img src="../master/screenshots/screen2.png" width="250"/>